 Having an interior light can make it much easier to see what is inside, especially toward the back of the refrigerator.
 External temperature control allows you to make adjustments without opening the door.
 Some of these appliances also provide more than one temperature zone.

 If your appliance will be housed in a public or commercial area, having a factory installed lock can be particularly important.

 6. Costs and Warranty

-Certainly, if you have a budget it's important to consider the purchase price.
-It's also important, however, to consider the long term costs such as operating costs.
+Certainly, if you have a budget, it's important to consider the purchase price.
+It's also important, however, to consider the long-term operating costs.
 This is generally in the form of energy usage.
 Any of these refrigerators should have an energy efficiency label that indicates the energy usage and, potentially, the annual estimated energy cost.